-The ADP3180 combines a multimode, fixed frequency PWM control with multiphase logic outputs for use in 2-, 3-, and 4-phase synchronous buck CPU core supply power converters.
+The ADP3168 combines a multimode, fixed frequency PWM control with multiphase logic outputs for use in 2-, 3-, and 4-phase synchronous buck CPU core supply power converters.
 The internal 6-bit VID DAC conforms to Intel's VRD/VRM 10 specifications.
 Multiphase operation is important for producing the high currents and low voltages demanded by today's microprocessors.
-Handling the high currents in a single-phase converter would place high thermal demands on the components in the system, such as the inductors and MOSFETs.
+Handling the high currents in a single-phase converter would place high thermal demands on system components such as inductors and MOSFETs.

-The multimode control of the ADP3180 ensures a stable, high performance topology for:
+The multimode control of the ADP3168 ensures a stable, high performance topology for

-- Balancing currents and thermals between phases - High speed response at the lowest possible switching frequency and output decoupling - Minimizing thermal switching losses due to lower frequency operation - Tight load line regulation and accuracy - High current output from having up to 4-phase operation - Reduced output ripple due to multiphase cancellation - PC board layout noise immunity

-- Ease of use and design due to independent component selection - Flexibility in operation for tailoring design to low cost or high performance
+- Balancing currents and thermals between phases - High speed response at the lowest possible switching frequency and output decoupling - Minimizing thermal switching losses due to lower frequency operation - Tight load-line regulation and accuracy - High current output resulting from having up to a 4-phase operation - Reduced output ripple due to multiphase cancellation - PC board layout noise immunity - Ease of use and design due to independent component selection - Flexibility in operation for tailoring design to low cost or high performance